 In a NutshellThe prime rate is a guiding interest rate that lenders reference when they set interest rates for consumers on things like credit cards, loans or mortgages.
 The current prime rate is 8.5%.

 The prime rate is a base interest rate that plays an important role in determining lending rates that many banks and other lenders charge consumers.

-Why is the prime rate important?
+When can the prime rate change?

-“Prime rate” may not be a household term, but it is an everyday consumer concern, given its impact on variable credit card APRs, adjustable-rate mortgages and interest rates overall.
 When the prime rate shifts, it affects the lending environment — and it has an impact on how much consumers pay in interest for the money they borrow.

 Keeping an eye on the prime rate and understanding how it can affect the interest rates you pay can empower you as a consumer, helping you figure out where things may be headed.